 The Polish state was dismantled during the Second World War by the German Reich and Soviet Russia.
 Nevertheless, during the brutal and bloody German occupation, the Polish Underground State protected the lives of its Jewish citizens.

-The Polish Underground State – one of the best-organised in its kind under German occupation – punished people who informed on Jews, so-called szmalcowniks, with death.
+The Polish Underground State – one of the best-organised in its kind under German occupation – punished people, so-called szmalcowniks, who informed on Jews with death.

 Polish people established “Żegota”, an organisation that helped to save thousands of Jews.
 We should also remember that the Polish constitute the largest group of the Righteous among the Nations.
 They are heroes who risked their lives to save other people.